jtmelton/appsensor/analysis-engines/appsensor-analysis-rules/README.md

 How do I use it?
 ------------
-1) Include the appsensor-analysis-rules dependency in your pom.xml file just as you would the appsensor-analysis-reference dependecy.
+1) Include the appsensor-analysis-rules dependency in your pom.xml file like you would the appsensor-analysis-reference dependecy.
 ```xml
 <dependency>
 	<groupId>org.owasp.appsensor</groupId>